jubalm/vizier/docs/auth-session-flow.md

 ## Overview

 Vizier uses a simple demo authentication system for development and prototyping.
 Users register with a username and email (no password required).
-Authenticated sessions are required for all protected API endpoints, including chat and conversation management.
+Authenticated sessions are required for all protected API endpoints, including chat and chat management.

 ## Database Structure